 World wars and global pandemics notwithstanding, Villa d’Este has hosted the Concorso d'Eleganza, the prestigious classic car gathering, since 1929.
 In 2013, Ralph Lauren won ‘Best in Show’, having flown in his 1938 Bugatti Type 57SC Atlantic.
 To cover the value of the competition’s 70 or so entrants, Zucchetti has to insure the hotel’s garages to the tune of €270 million.

 Books have been written about the gardens of Villa d’Este.
 An 18th-century Nymphaeum was declared a national monument.
 A double chain of stone basins, hundreds in total, connects the mosaic of polychrome pebbles to a statue of Hercules casting Lichas into the sea.

 More books still – four so far – have been written about the food.
 The latest, A Culinary Experience, includes the recipes of the hotel’s signature dishes.
-Weather permitting, you can dine pieds dans l'eau.
+Weather permitting, you can dine pieds dans l'eau right up until November.
 Executive chef, Michele Zambanini, gets his herbs and vegetables from a garden beneath Hercules.
 A ballet of waiters pirouettes out of the kitchen delivering enormous plates of fresh pasta and sea bass served whole.
 Men are required to wear a jacket.
-During the summer a pianist plays on the patio until well past midnight.
+A pianist plays on the patio until well past midnight.